-And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on gospel to preach unto them that dwell on the earth, and to every nation, and kind-red, and tongue, and people, Saying with a loud voice, Fear God, and give glory to Him; for the hour of His judgment is come; and worship Him that made heaven, and earth, and the sea, and the fountains of waters.
+chapter xiv, 6, 7: And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to overy nation, and kind-red, and tongue, and people, Saying with a loud voice, Fear God, and give glory to Him; for the honr of His judgment is come; and worship Him that made heaven, and earth, and the sea, and the fountains of waters.

-The revelator had been told that the Lord was about to show him "things Lord was about to show him "things that were and things that should come to pass," and among the latter were this glorious vision of an angel flying in the midst of heaven, having an everiasting Gospel.
+The revelator had been told that the Lord was about to show him "things that were and things that should come to pass," and among the latter were this glorious vision of an angel flying this glorious vision of an angel nying in the midst of heaven, having an everlasting Gospel.
 At the time when this vision was spread more the Apostle John, the Gospel had been preached to that generation, by Jesus Christ and afterwards by His Apostles, by Seventies and Elders.
-It had spread by Seventles and Elders.
-It had spread in the land, and churches had been established in various places.
+It had spread land, and churches had been in the established in various places.
 The Gospel was then extant on the earth.
-The But John saw that a time would come when it should no longer be on earth but be taken away and consequently have to be restored by a mighty angel.
-The speaker recognized the fact that the great body of the Christian world held that the Gospel has been on earth since the appearance of our Bavior or even since the first preaching of John even since the first preaching of John the Baptist.
-To this it is a sufficient answer to say that there has always been truth on earth.
-There have always been good men and women, desir-ing to do right as far as they understor it.
-Many were even willing to suffer martyrdom for what they considered to be right and for the princi-ciples they held to be true, but the power and authority of the Gospel have not always existed among men, and that the scriptures were completed and that the voice of revelation had been silenced, never to he heard again.
-Roger Williams declared that the true church did not exist anywhere, but he expected that it would be again established and that Christ should come and reign as King of kings and Lord of lords.
+But John saw that a time would come when it should no longer be on earth but be taken away and consequently have to be restored by a mighty angel.
+The speaker recognized the fact that the great body of the Christian world held that the Gospel has been on earth since the appearance of our Bavior or even since the first preaching of John the Baptist.
+To this sufficient answer to this it is to say th that there has always been truth on earth.
+There have always been good men and women, desir-ing to do right as far as they under-stood it.
+Many were even willing to suffer martyrdom for what they considered to be right and for the princiciples they held to be true, but the power and authority of the Gospel have not always existed among men, and this fact was admitted by many of ing the Saints today and those of these men themselves.
+They declared former days.
+History repeats taclf.

+that the scriptures were completed and that the voice of revelation had been silenced, never to be heard again.
+Roger Williams declared that the true church did not exist anywhere, but he expected that it would be again estab-lished and that Christ should come and reign as King of kings and Lord of lords.

 Many reformers have left similar expressions on record as Roger Williams, the founder of the Baptist denomina-tion on this continent.
-Yet, these men were all moved upon by the Spirit of the Lord.
+Yet, these Yet, these men were all moved upon by the Spirit of the Lord.
 They were necessary in the work of the Lord to prepare the way for the Gospel when it should be restored in its fulness and power.

-When in the providence of God.
-Martin Luther stopped forward as a re former, he did not recognize the fact that he should be the instrument of bringing about a revolution in human thought, the effects of which should go down through generations for all time to come.
+When in the providence of God, Martin Luther stepped forward as a reformer, he did not recognize the fact that he should be the instrument of bringing about a revolution in human thought, the effects of which should go down through generations for all time to come.
 He had but a faint idea of the grandeur of the work he was about to commence.
 But so it was.
 The Latter-day Saints see in all such men the instruments in the hands of the Almighty to prepare the way for the coming of the mighty angel with the everlasting Gospel, which should be preached to all nations, kindreds and tongues on the whole earth.